rosopensimrt/docker-opensimrt/tips.md

 There is a script in extras that creates a hotspot with a fixed ip (this is how we setup the Ximus so I didn't want to change it).

 You only need to run the script once (then there will be an entry in /etc/NetworkManager/), but you may want to uncomment the lines that bring it up every time you run run\_docker\_image.sh

+## Running with docker rootless

+I don't know how generic my setup for rootless is, but I managed to make it run by using --network=host in both docker build commands and in the docker run command.
+You may have to fiddle with the volumes since now the user is actually a subuser, so it may break again.
+I don't think i tested any volume yet.
+If I have the time (I wont have the time), I can add a case for rootless, detecting a rootless instance and putting different networking options.

+what I executed was

+    $ docker-rootless.sh --iptables=false --max-concurrent-downloads=20

+It was not running without the --iptables=false thing